Capillary blood acid level. Indicators of the acid-base state (ABS) of the blood. How the systems work

 Sign up to our newsletter

 Thank you for your message.
-We will fix the bug shortly.
+We will fix the error soon.

-Indicators of KOS - acid-base state - reflect the close relationship between acid-base, oxygen and water-electrolyte exchanges.
+Indicators of ABS - acid-base state - reflect the close relationship between acid-base, oxygen and water-electrolyte metabolism.
 An imbalance in one of them always entails sharp disturbances in the other two and in the normal course of physiological reactions of homeostasis in general.

-In order to understand the significance of CBS regulation, let us consider a simple example.
+In order to understand the significance of CBS regulation, let's consider a simple example.

-Hypoxia is accompanied by violations of the CBS and water-electrolyte balance of the following nature: - the main cation of the extracellular fluid enters the cells in an excessive amount, and with each mmol of Na, 6 ml of H2O is introduced into the cell, which entails cell outflow and, at the same time, artificial hypovolemia ...
+Hypoxia is accompanied by disturbances in the CBS and water-electrolyte balance of the following nature: - the main cation of the extracellular fluid enters in excessive quantities into the cells and with each mmol of Na, 6 ml of H2O is introduced into the cell, which entails cell swelling and, at the same time, artificial hypovolemia .
 This, in turn, causes an increase in plasma osmolality and leads to an increase in secretion with a decrease in urine output.

-A decrease in the volume of circulating blood is accompanied by increased secretion and retention of Na and fluid in the body.
-That is, the compensatory mechanisms of the body, destabilized by hypoxia, not only fail, but also prevent the removal of excess fluid from the body.
-As a result of the redistribution of water in the body, a false "hypoxic hypovolemia" occurs due to the outflow of cells.
-In this case, the therapeutic measures of clinicians are aimed at eliminating hypoxia.
-Transfusion of fluids to the patient to replenish the circulating blood volume against the background of severe hypoxia can only make the patient's condition worse by increasing the cellular and intraorganic outflow.
+A decrease in circulating blood volume is accompanied by increased secretion and retention of Na and fluid in the body.
+That is, the body’s compensatory mechanisms, destabilized by hypoxia, not only fail to cope, but also prevent the removal of excess fluid from the body.
+As a result of the redistribution of water in the body, a false “hypoxic hypovolemia” occurs due to cell outflow.
+Therapeutic measures of clinicians in this case are aimed at eliminating hypoxia.
+Transfusion of fluids to a patient to replenish the volume of circulating blood against the background of severe hypoxia can only aggravate the patient’s condition due to increased cellular and intraorgan edema.

 blood pH

-Gives information about the content of H + ions in the blood.
+Provides information about the content of H+ ions in the blood.

-Normal: in arterial blood pH = 7.36-7.42, in venous blood pH = 7.26-7.36, in capillary blood pH = 7.35-7.44.
-It should be borne in mind that a normal pH value does not always indicate the absence of violations of CBS, since in this case compensated acidosis cannot be ruled out.
+Normally: in arterial blood pH = 7.36-7.42, in venous blood pH = 7.26-7.36, in capillary blood pH = 7.35-7.44.
+It should be borne in mind that a normal pH value does not always indicate the absence of violations of the CBS, since in this case it is impossible to exclude compensated acidosis or.

 Partial pressure of carbon dioxide in the blood.

 Normal: in arterial blood 35-45 mm Hg.
 Art., in venous blood - 46-58 mm Hg.
 Art.
-An increase or decrease in pCO2 in comparison with the normal level is a sign of respiratory impairment of CBS.
+An increase or decrease in pCO2 compared to the normal level is a sign of respiratory impairment of the respiratory system.

-This is the sum of the anions of all weak acids, the main of which are bicarbonates and anions of proteins in the blood completely saturated with O2.
-The norm is 42-52 mmol / l.
-This indicator does not change with pCO2 shifts.
-Therefore, the VV value can be used to judge the presence of non-respiratory disorders of the CBS associated with a change in the content of non-volatile acids in the blood.
+This is the sum of the anions of all weak acids, the main of which are bicarbonates and protein anions in blood completely saturated with O2.
+Normal levels are 42-52 mmol/l.
+This indicator does not change with changes in pCO2.
+Therefore, by the value of explosives one can judge the presence of non-respiratory disorders of the respiratory system associated with changes in the content of non-volatile acids in the blood.

 Normal Buffer Bases (NBB)

-The offset of the buffer bases (BE - base excess) in relation to standard conditions.
+Shift of buffer bases (BE - base excess) in relation to standard conditions.

 BE = BB - NBB.

-The permissible displacement limit is ± 2.0 mmol / L. The indicator changes in case of non-respiratory disorders of CBS.
-If there is a deficiency of buffer bases due to their binding with non-volatile acids - negative BE.
-In alkalosis, buffering bases increase due to a decrease in non-volatile acids - positive BE.
+The permissible bias limit is ±2.0 mmol/L. The indicator changes with non-respiratory disorders of CBS.
+In this case, there is a deficiency of buffer bases due to their binding with non-volatile acids - negative BE.
+In alkalosis, buffer bases increase due to a decrease in non-volatile acids - positive BE.

-Actual bicarbonate of blood (AB - Actual bicarbonate) reflects the concentration of bicarbonates (HCO3-) in blood plasma under physiological conditions.
-Normally, it is 21-26 mmol / l.
+Actual blood bicarbonate (AB - Actual bicarbonate) reflects the concentration of bicarbonates (HCO3-) in blood plasma under physiological conditions.
+Normally it is 21-26 mmol/l.

 Standard bicarbonate

-Standard bicarbonate (SB - Standart bicarbonate) - the concentration of bicarbonate in blood plasma, reduced to standard conditions.
-Normally, it is 20-26 mmol / l.
-By the difference between standard and actual bicarbonates, as well as by pCO2, one can judge about the presence of respiratory disorders of the CBS by the fact that the main part of HCO3- ions is transferred in the form of carbon dioxide.
-Moreover, if SB = AB, there are no violations; if SB> AB -; if SB< АВ - .
+Standard bicarbonate (SB - Standard bicarbonate) - the concentration of bicarbonate in blood plasma, reduced to standard conditions.
+Normally it is 20-26 mmol/l.
+By the difference between standard and actual bicarbonates, as well as by pCO2, one can judge the presence of respiratory disorders of the CBS by the fact that the main part of HCO3- ions is transported in the form of carbon dioxide.
+Moreover, if SB = AB - there are no violations; if SB > AB - ; if SB< АВ - .

 Total CO2 content